Dr. Danielle Schreve

 Sian Davies-Vollum is a widely published sedimentologist with broad research and teaching interests.
 Her research focuses on understanding fluvial and coastal depositional environments combining a knowledge of sedimentology, paleontology and geomorphology.
 Much of this research has been field-based and she has conducted fieldwork in three continents in a variety of locales ranging from coalmines to badlands to palm-fringed beaches.
 Currently, she is studying coastal change and sea level rise in Ghana as part of an international, interdisciplinary team studying resilience to climate change in coastal communities.
 Recently, she has also worked in collaboration with the National Coal Mining Museum, leading field trips and interpreting the sedimentology exposed in the mine.

-Sian currently teaches in the Geography and Environment Program at Sheffield Hallam University in the UK, where she is course leader for the BSc Geography degree.
-She previously taught at a number of US colleges and universities in Environmental Science and Geology programs, and held tenure at University of Washington before returning to the UK in 2013.
+Sian currently teaches at University of Derby in the UK and has previously taught at a number of US colleges and universities in Environmental Science and Geology programs, and held tenure at University of Washington before returning to the UK in 2013.
 She has sailed across the world’s oceans with the Semester at Sea programme on four occasions, teaching US university students geology and geography on a ‘floating campus’.
 She has published papers on pedagogy and holds Senior Fellow status with the UK Higher Education Academy.

 Dr. Monica Price

 Having studied Geology and History of Science, Monica took a Master’s Degree in Museum Studies at the University of Leicester before moving to Oxford.
 She now has over 30 years of experience managing the Oxford University Museum of Natural History’s internationally important collections of minerals, gemstones and meteorites, and is currently the Museum’s Head of Earth Collections with responsibility for palaeontology and petrology as well.